Hyper00W/rag-workspace/README.md

 - 💻 implemented in code
 - 🔬 experimented with
 - 📝 documented for future reference
-- 🚀 gradually pushed toward production
+- 🚀 gradually pushed toward production.

 The goal is to understand **why every component exists, where it fits, and how the pieces connect** — not just copy LangChain code.